 Click here to learn more about EDS.

-Tags, listing a child’s age and toys they would like for Christmas are placed on trees at the Quincy Mall and Wal-Mart.
-Individuals and groups take tags from the trees, shop for these children and return the items with the tags to The Salvation Army, who in turn distributes the gifts to families through Toy Town.
+Tags listing toy suggestions are placed on trees at the Quincy Mall, Wal-Mart, and other area businesses.
+Individuals and groups take tags from the trees, purchase items and return them to The Salvation Army, where they are distributed to families through Toy Town.

 For more information or to volunteer contact: